bxparks/rpn83p/USER_GUIDE.md

       British or Canadian imperial units
     - it'd be nice to support both types, if we can make the menu labels self-documenting and distinctive
-- Support more than 14 digits in `BIN` (base 2) mode
-    - This is a difficult UI problem, because 32 digits will require 3 lines on the display, as each line currently can support only 14, maybe 15, digits.
-- system memory
-    - Might be useful to expose some system status functions, like memory.
-    - We can always drop into the TI-OS and use `2ND` `MEM` to get that information, so it's not clear that this is worth the effort.

 ### Far Future